 The company exported the two shipments of cigarettes from Singapore to the United Kingdom in January and February last year, stating in documents known as the bills of lading (BLs) that they contained only Milo powder.

-The shipments were found to contain 1,938 cartons of cigarettes and were seized by Her Majesty’s Revenue and Customs of the UK.
+The shipments were found to contain 1,938 cartons of cigarettes, in addition to the Milo powder, and were seized by Her Majesty’s Revenue and Customs of the UK.